SarithaQuinn/SarithaQuinn/README.md

 - 👋 Hi, I’m @SarithaQuinn
 - 👀 I’m interested in NLP & Conversational Bots
-- 🌱 I’m currently learning Python and Django
+- 🌱 I’m currently learning Full Stack Web Development
 - 💞️ I’m looking to collaborate on Projects related to improving the accuracy of Conversational Bots
-- 📫 How to reach me : saritha.quinn@datasemantics.co
+- 📫 How to reach me : sarithaquinn2308@gmail.com

 <!---
 SarithaQuinn/SarithaQuinn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.